About REDs in dancers

 • Irregular schedules and high-performance expectations

-These pressures can make it difficult for dancers to meet their energy needs, increasing the risk of RED-D.
+These pressures can make it difficult for dancers to meet their energy needs, increasing the risk of REDs.

 Symptoms of RED‑D